skojaku/qstest/README.txt

 ———————————————————————————————————————————————————————————————————————————
 Contents

-  LICENSE - Licence of this package.
+  LICENSE - Licence of qstest

-  README.md - README file for Github.
+  README.md - README file for Github

-  README.txt - This README file.
+  README.txt - This README file

-  setup.py - Python code to install this package.
+  setup.py - Script for installing qstest

-  requirements.txt - Script for pip (a package manager for Python).
+  requirements.txt - Script for installing qstest

-  test.py - Test code for Travis CI (a testing program).
+  test.py - Test code for Travis CI

-  .gitignore - Configuration file for GitHub.
+  .gitignore - Configuration file for GitHub

-  .travis.yml - Configuration file for Travis CI (a testing program)
+  .travis.yml - Configuration file for Travis CI

-  qstest/ - Python codes of the (q, s)-test:
+  qstest/ - Python codes for the (q, s)-test:

-    qstest/__init__.py - Header file of this package.
+    qstest/__init__.py - Header file

-    qstest/cmalgorithm_wrapper.py - Codes of community-detection algorithms.
+    qstest/cmalgorithm_wrapper.py - Codes of community-detection algorithms

-    qstest/qstest.py contains - Codes of the (q, s)-test.
+    qstest/qstest.py contains - Codes for the (q, s)-test

-    qstest/quality_functions.py - Codes of quality functions of individual communities.
+    qstest/quality_functions.py - Codes for calculating quality functions of individual communities

-    qstest/size_functions.py - Codes of size functions of individual communities.
+    qstest/size_functions.py - Codes for calculating community-size functions of individual communities (i.e., the size of individual communities)

   examples/ - example codes:

-    examples/example1.py - Basic usage.
+    examples/example1.py - Usage of qstest with a built-in quality function, community-size function, and community detection algorithm

-    examples/example2.py - Usage of qstest with a user-defined quality function.
+    examples/example2.py - Usage of qstest with a user-defined quality function

-    examples/example3.py - Usage of qstest with a user-defined size function.
+    examples/example3.py - Usage of qstest with a user-defined community-size function

-    examples/example4.py - Usage of qstest with a user-defined community-detection algorithm.
+    examples/example4.py - Usage of qstest with a user-defined community-detection algorithm ——————————————————————————————————————————————————————————————————————————— Installation
-———————————————————————————————————————————————————————————————————————————
-Installation

-  You can install this package with pip, a package management system for Python.
+  You can install qstest with pip, a package management system for Python.

-  To install, type
+  To install, run

     pip install qstest

-  If you failed to install, then type the following command:
+  If it does not work, try

     python setup.py install
 ———————————————————————————————————————————————————————————————————————————